 Still, the discrepancies between US and international marketers seem pretty striking.
 The only thing they tend to agree on is an excitement regarding the many new touchpoints and interaction opportunities brought upon us by new marketing technology.

 The perceptions regarding the usage of the Internet of Things for marketing and customer interaction (we wouldn’t call IoT a channel, yet the survey announcement doesn’t indicate what types of IoT use cases are deemed important by marketers, nor in what industries this is the case), are interesting as you’ll read below.

 US marketers further seem to focus less on machine learning and on artificial intelligence than their international colleagues.

-Another interesting difference exists between the expected usage by consumers of augmented reality and virtual reality and the planned usage of AR and VR by marketers.
+Another interesting difference exists between the expected usage by consumers of augmented reality and virtual reality and the planned usage of AR (augmented reality) and VR (virtual reality) by marketers.

 Reporting and (predictive) analytics

 It’s clear that in today’s data-intensive consumer and marketing reality, analytics are essential.
 Still, this doesn’t show enough yet.

 The difference in perceptions regarding the usage of predictive analytics is striking, although regional attitudes can play a role too.